runlightyear/lightyear-examples/github-linear/on-github-deploy-update-linear-state/README.md

-# Successful GitHub Build Updates Linear
+# On GitHub Deploy Update Linear State

 This example listens for GitHub workflow runs and if it detects a successful one on the `main` branch, it will update the state of all of the Linear issues referenced in your commit messages.